 Essential Ingredients

-- Carrots: Provides sweetness and texture.
+- Carrots: Give sweetness and texture.

-- Garlic: Enhances the overall flavor profile.
+- Garlic: Boosts the overall taste.

-- Tomato paste: Contributes richness and depth to the filling.
+- Tomato paste: Richness in the filling.

-- Potatoes: The base for the creamy topping.
+- Potatoes: For the creamy topping.

 Optional Ingredients